JuliaRobotics/RigidBodyDynamics.jl/docs/src/index.md

 Pkg.add("RigidBodyDynamics")
 ```

-To check out the master branch and work on the bleeding edge, additionally run
+To check out the master branch and work on the bleeding edge (generally, not recommended), additionally run

 ```julia
 Pkg.checkout("RigidBodyDynamics")